lfdelzam/Degprimer_design/README.md

   "tar_file_genomes": "/absolute/path/to/genome_fasta.tar",   -- tar file downloaded from NCBI, "no required if "gene_sequences" provided --

-  "NCBI_gene_name": "your option", -- NCBI name of the target protein-coding (CDS) gene (required) --
+  "NCBI_gene_name": "your option", -- NCBI name of the target gene (required), e.g., "GroEL", "'16S ribosomal RNA'"  --

+  "NCBI_gene_region": "your option", -- standard NCBI region name of the target gene (required), e.g., "CDS", "exon"  --

-  "gff_file": "/absolute/path/to/gff_with_selected_gene_annotation.gff", -- if file doesn't exits, it will be generated using "tar_gff_files", "tar_file_genomes", "NCBI_gene_name", and this field cannot be empty (path required). "no required if "gene_sequences" provided --
+  "gff_file": "/absolute/path/to/gff_with_selected_gene_annotation.gff", -- if file doesn't exits, it will be generated using "tar_gff_files" --

+  "tar_file_genomes", "NCBI_gene_name", and this field cannot be empty (path required). "no required if "gene_sequences" provided --

-  "gene_sequences": "/absolute/path/to/gene_sequeneces.fna",  -- if not provided it will be generated using "tar_gff_files", "tar_file_genomes", and "gff_file".
+  "gene_sequences": "/absolute/path/to/gene_sequeneces.fna",  -- if not provided it will be generated using "tar_gff_files", "tar_file_genomes", and "gff_file" --

   "file_suffix_name": "your option",